 Programme Manager

 Sarah is UKFIET’s Programme Manager.
 She is a freelance conference manager and project co-ordinator, having previously worked with CfBT Education Trust (now Education Development Trust).
-Sarah has a wealth of experience as she has managed the past eleven UKFIET biennial conferences.
+Sarah has a wealth of experience as she has managed the past thirteen UKFIET biennial conferences.